-Also you want keywords that make sense.
-Sometimes there is phrases that people accidentally entered into Google for some reason multiple times.
-Eventually people will stop searching these so you definitely want to avoid anything that doesn’t make grammatical sense.
+Also, you want keywords that make sense.
+Sometimes there are phrases that people accidentally entered into Google for some reason multiple times.
+Eventually, people will stop searching these so you definitely want to avoid anything that doesn’t make grammatical sense.

 Step 3 – Create Content

 Writing enough quality content is the hardest part.
 This is where most businesses fail when they first start out.
 This is the difference between the people who are selling websites online for $50,000+ and the people who are selling for a few hundred or a few thousand.